Spectrum1D

 with_flux_unit(unit, equivalencies=None, suppress_conversion=False)

-Returns a new spectrum with a different flux unit
+Returns a new spectrum with a different flux unit.
+If uncertainty is defined, it will be converted to StdDevUncertainty in the new unit.

 Parameters: